Kenya Program Manager

 Bridgit has been the Days for Girls Kenya Programs Manager and has been coordinating all DfG advocacy and program activities in Kenya.

 She is passionate about menstrual health and her career path radiates a commitment to gender equity within communities through community engagements, advocacy and application of gender intelligence in community projects.
-She brings a warm and welcoming energy, inclusive leadership and a passion for learning.

 She is a member of East Africa Institute of Public Policy and African Women Entrepreneurship program (AWEP).